Volunteer Notetakers - Current Students

 - Practice asking someone to be a notetaker.
 Think about how to approach the person, and what to say.
 Ask CAR staff or other students with disabilities.

 - If needed, ask faculty for help when discussing the Letter of Accommodation.
 Usually, faculty can recommend a student or ask for volunteers at the next class session.

 - Consider people who sit near the front and pay attention or students from other classes.

 - Select a notetaker(s) as soon as possible.

 - Find one regular notetaker and one or two substitute notetakers for each class is suggested.

-- Give each notetaker a Notetaker Tips handout.
+- Give each notetaker a PDF: Notetaker Tips Handout.

 - Exchange contact information with notetakers so any absences can be communicated.
 This partnership may also work into a study group.